jenkinsci/helm-charts/charts/jenkins/README.md

 controller:
   image: "registry/my-jenkins"
   tag: "v1.2.3"
-  installPlugins: []
+  installPlugins: false
 ```

-Notice: `installPlugins` is set to an empty list to disable plugin download.
+Notice: `installPlugins` is set to false to disable plugin download.
 In this case, the image `registry/my-jenkins:v1.2.3` must have the plugins specified as default value for [the `controller.installPlugins` directive](https://github.com/jenkinsci/helm-charts/blob/main/charts/jenkins/VALUES_SUMMARY.md#jenkins-plugins) to ensure that the configuration side-car system works as expected.

 In case you are using a private registry you can use 'imagePullSecretName' to specify the name of the secret to use when pulling the image: